 Target Audience: K - 12 Educators

-Credit Option: Participants may choose to register for 1 graduate credits through Framingham State College for an additional charge of $75 payable to FSU.
+Credit Option: Participants may choose to register for 1 graduate credit through Framingham State College for an additional charge of $75 payable to FSU.

 To register please contact Dana Mullaley - email@example.com.

-Additional dates for Whole Class Make Up Sessions/Capstone Presentations*:
+Additional dates for Whole Class Make Up dates/Capstone Presentations*:

-This class will be held remotely via live Zoom sessions.
+This class will be held remotely via Zoom.

 Teachers who successfully complete this course will fulfill the requirement that all core academic teachers who have one or more English language learners (ELLs) in their classroom during the period from SY 2013 through SY 2016 must earn the SEI Endorsement.